Skip to content

 1. Intersection over Union (IoU):

-• Definition: IoU measures the overlap between the predicted segmentation and the ground truth.
-It’s calculated as the ratio of the area of overlap to the area of union between the predicted and actual segments.
+• Definition: IoU measures how much the predicted segmentation overlaps with the actual (ground truth) segmentation.
+It’s calculated by comparing the area of overlap to the total combined area of both segments.

 2. Precision: